jaxontn/nestjs-api-framework/API_Fixes_Documentation.md

 All fixes were applied using the `str_replace_editor` tool, and the final `npm run build` succeeded with no errors.

+## Additional Fixes for Loyalty Module
+- **Issue**: Syntax errors in `loyalty.service.ts` due to corrupted code structure (extra commas, misplaced brackets, undefined variables).
+- **Fixes**:
+  - Removed extra comma in `getLoyaltyAnalytics` object literal.
+  - Corrected misplaced `});` in Promise.all closure.
+  - Adjusted method signatures (`updateLoyaltyRule`, `deleteLoyaltyRule`, `createReward`) to extract `merchantId` from request data instead of requiring it as a separate parameter.
+  - Removed undefined `merchantId` reference in `deleteLoyaltyRule` query.

+## Why These Issues Occurred
+These errors stemmed from:
+- **Corrupted Code**: Likely due to incomplete edits, merge conflicts, or manual modifications that broke syntax without proper validation.
+- **Inconsistent Parameter Handling**: Service methods had varying approaches to handling `merchantId` (some as parameters, others embedded in data), leading to undefined variables when controller calls didn't match.
+- **Lack of Immediate Validation**: Without running builds frequently or using strict linting, syntax errors accumulated.

+## How to Avoid Such Mistakes in Future API Development
+To prevent similar issues:
+- **Use Version Control Effectively**: Commit frequently, use branches for features, and resolve merge conflicts carefully.
+Tools like Git can help track changes.
+- **Enable Strict TypeScript Mode**: Configure `tsconfig.json` with strict settings to catch errors early (e.g., `"strict": true`).
+- **Consistent API Design**: Standardize parameter passing (e.g., always extract user/merchant context from JWT tokens in guards, avoid embedding IDs in request bodies for updates).
+- **Code Reviews and Pair Programming**: Have peers review changes to catch syntax and logic errors.
+- **Automated Testing and Linting**: Use ESLint, Prettier, and Jest for unit/integration tests.
+Run `npm run build` and tests before committing.
+- **Use IDE Tools**: Leverage TypeScript-aware editors (e.g., VS Code) for real-time error highlighting.
+- **Modular Architecture**: Keep services clean and consistent; use DTOs for validation and avoid ad-hoc parameter changes.
+- **Documentation and Standards**: Maintain coding standards and API docs to ensure consistency across the team.

 ## Next Steps: Running the API

 After successfully running `npm run build` in the `api` directory, you can run the API as follows: